-As he approaches his 92nd birthday, Shatner has been thinking more about his death.
+As he approached his 92nd birthday, Shatner thought more about his death.
 “Today, there’s a person going through some of my clothes in order to donate or sell them, because what am I going to do with all these suits that I’ve got?”
 It seems these dark musings extend to himself as well.
 “What am I going to do with all these thoughts?” he continued.
 “What am I going to do with 90 years of observations?
 The moths of extinction will eat my brain as they will my clothing and it will all disappear.”

 “The sad thing is that the older a person gets, the wiser they become and then they die with all that knowledge,” he said.
 “And it’s gone.
 It’s not like I’m going to take my ideas or my clothing with me.”